 Trajan's Bridge was a Roman segmental arch bridge, the first bridge to be built over the lower Danube and one of the greatest achievements in Roman architecture.
 The bridge was built in AD 105 by the instruction of Emperor Trajan, as a supply route for the Roman legions fighting in Dacia.

-The rock sculpture of Decebalus - 42.9 m in height and 31.6 m in width carving in the rock of the face of Decebalus.
+The rock sculpture of Decebalus – 42.9 m in height and 31.6 m in width carving in the rock of the face of Decebalus.
 He was the last king of Dacia, who fought against the Roman emperors Domitian and Trajan.
-The sculpture was made between 1994 and 2004, on a rocky outcrop on the Danube River, at the Iron Gates, which form the border between Romania and Serbia.
-It is located near the city of Orşova in Romania.
+The sculpture was made between 1994 and 2004, on a rocky outcrop on the river Danube, at the Iron Gates, which forms the border between Romania and Serbia.
+It is located near the city of Orșova in Romania.

 If you paddle a kayak in the Iron Gates you can feel the whole power of the mighty Danube.
-Usually, kayaking tours go downstream passing behind the prehistoric Lepenski Vir, through the Kazan gorge, which is the most attractive part of the Iron Gates.
-You will have the opportunity to go close to the rock sculpture "Decebalus Rex" - the largest stone sculpture in Europe.
-You will also pass the Tabula Traiana - an antique inscription, placed by the Roman Emperor Traian who marked his road and his many victories in Europe.
+Usually, kayaking tours go downstream passing behind prehistoric Lepenski Vir, through the Kazan Gorge, which is the most attractive part of the Iron Gates.
+You will have the opportunity to go close to the rock sculpture “Decebalus Rex” – the biggest stone sculpture in Europe.
+You will also pass the Tabula Traiana – an antique inscription, placed by the Roman emperor Traian who marked his road and his many victories in Europe.